chandruxp/evrythng-js-sdk/README.md

 There are several versions you can use `evrythng.js` for internal purposes.

 * An instant local version can be used during development
-* Two released versions:
+* Two kinds of released versions:
-    * One for production
+    * Production
-    * One for demo
+    * Demo

-This page explains how to setup `evrythng.js` in your project

 ##Instant development release
 A good solution consists in the usage of `get-evrythngjs` script to instantly push the local modifications and copy the file from `evrythng-tools` into different locations.